mwhelan/mwhelan.github.io/Snow/_posts/2015-01-04-testing-mvc-using-aspnet-mvc-view-models-with-selenium-webdriver.md

     	Alexander
     </dd>

+Fortunately, you can override both the Editor and Display templates if you add them to your web project.
 You can read all about ASP.Net MVC's templating system in [this series of posts](http://bradwilson.typepad.com/blog/2009/10/aspnet-mvc-2-templates-part-1-introduction.html) from Brad Wilson.
 Suffice to say, for the purposes of this discussion, you can override the display templates by adding a DisplayTemplates folder to your `Views\Shared` folder in your web project.
 You can copy the DisplayTemplates folder from your Visual Studio installation, or you can install the MvcDisplayTemplates package, provided by [Matt Honeycutt](https://twitter.com/matthoneycutt) on NuGet:

 	Install-Package MvcDisplayTemplates